briancaffey/RedLM/ARTICLE.md

 - Some of the translated paragraphs were perfect
 - some translated paragraphs would randomly hallucinate the same phrase over and over again
 - Some requests to translate text to English would reply in Mandarin Chinese rather than in English
-- Sometimes I would even see code generated when asking for a translation
+- Sometimes I would even see computer code generated when asking for a translation
-- The names of characters were sometimes translated inconsistently.
+- The names of characters were sometimes translated inconsistently, sometimes literally and sometimes using differing versions of pinyin, the Romanization system for transcribing the sounds of Mandarin Chinese

-ChatGPT 4o in my experience could handle any translation task flawlessly, but the `Qwen2-7B` model I used had mixed results!
+I found that ChatGPT 4o could handle any Chinese translation task flawlessly, but the `Qwen2-7B` model I used had mixed results!
 The change that I made that seemed to have the biggest impact on translation quality was setting `*max_tokens*=256` in `SamplingParams`.
 I probably could have used a dynamic value for `max_tokens` based on the size of the current paragraph being translated.
-I also would have like to set up side-by-side comparisons of translations using different sized models, but rather than spend time on optimizing translation with TensorRT-LLM, I wanted to focus on the main part of this project: Retrieval Augmented Generation with LlamaIndex.
+I also would have like to set up side-by-side comparisons of translations using different sized models, but rather than spend time and AWS credits on optimizing translation with TensorRT-LLM, I wanted to focus on the main part of this project: retrieval augmented generation (RAG) with LlamaIndex.

 ## Building Q&A bots with RAG using LlamaIndex